-The cancer process from treatment, to reassessing your priorities, to handling all the daunting information thrown at you, is overwhelming.
+The cancer process from treatment, to reassessing priorities, to handling all the daunting information thrown at them, is overwhelming.
 When a child loses their hair, can't run anymore, or play as they used to, their life seems bleak.
 Miracle Masks is dedicated to bringing a flicker of joy into the hospital, pushing out the isolation, sadness, and anxiety.
+She believed that the masks provides a way to remove barriers, from one that signifies "I'm sick," to instead, "I'm living life."

-I came up with the idea of Miracle Masks for my Girl Scout Gold Award project when my Aunt Rosalind sent me a mask to wear during my treatments.
-I thought how great it would be if every kid could have a specially designed mask to wear like me!
+"I thought how great it would be if every kid could have a specially designed mask to wear like me!"

-Thank you all for learning about me and helping me with my project!
+"Thank you all for learning about me and helping me with my project!"

 A Big Thank you!